 Jarrett Siddall is a multidisciplinary artist based in Toronto, ON.
-Though primarily trained as a dancer, he is expanding his interests and expertise through projects involving theatre, circus, film, and television.
+Though primarily trained as a dancer, he works in many different mediums as a creature actor, physical performer, and actor.

-Whether it be dance, theatre, or being a monster, Jarrett is always looking for new challenges, as well as to expand his training and experience.
-Please feel free to use the contact page if you’re looking to collaborate and thank you for checking out the website.
+Jarrett is always looking for new challenges and to expand his training and experience.
+For more info on current and past projects as well as to watch some of the films Jarrett has been in please visit the various pages listed under the PROJECTS heading.
+Also please feel free to use the contact page if you’re looking to collaborate and thank you for checking out the website.